AsleyR/Trailer-Paradise/README.md

 - [License](#license)

 ## About project
 This website is made with _React_ for the front-end and, currently, there is no back-end.
+Although there is plan for one that handles all the web app logic.

 ## License
 [=> Read about the license 🔏](LICENSE).